OmarYasser225/ATmega32-project/FireFighter/Readme.md

 # Fire Fighter Project
-This project is base on ATmega 32 microcontroller
+This project is base on ATmega32 microcontroller